CodingNomads/mentor-docs/docs/08_checklist.md

 _You can print this page to make sure you check off your tasks for supporting your students._

-Most important is to make your student <ins>understand that you care for them and their learning progress</ins>.
+<ins>The most important thing is to make sure your student understands that you care for them and their learning progress</ins>!

 ## Setup Support